EPANET-Project/epanet-nrtestsuite/Testing.md

   3. Generate new test artifacts.

-  4. Add new test artifacts to the benchmark archive.
+  4. Create a benchmark archive containing the new test artifacts.

-  5. Update the release with the new benchmark archive.
+  5. Create a new release with the new benchmark archive.

 ### Updating Rolling Benchmark